I LOVE THIS RECIPE! Camarones a la Diabla is a true gem. If you’ve never had it, let me explain its glory.

-1st dinner: I made this.
+1st dinner: I made this dish you see pictured.
 2nd dinner: I tossed it with roasted eggplant and vegetables and ate it with quinoa.
 3rd dinner: I made this again.
 4th dinner: Josh used it to braise some flank steak (using one of our favorite kitchen gadgets) AND then we put it in tacos for Friday taco night and it was boooomb.

 I’m on an enchilada kick lately and today I’d like to introduce to you my latest obsession: enfrijoladas.
 It’s like a bean and enchilada sauce got married and no I didn’t make it up, it’s actually a thing.
 It’s basically enchilada sauce but with mixed black beans it it and cheese because CHEESE!
 It feels glorious and filling (duh) and super cheesy but surprisingly not like a gut-buster.
 That’s probably because there’s no meat in these—they’re veggie all the way.